jniazi/Formula1-Data-Engineering/README.md

 ![architecture](https://user-images.githubusercontent.com/51984649/231533779-744b1d92-8991-42f5-8461-0f83c54ebb76.PNG)

-This architecture has three stages and I leveraged Azure Databricks to implement it.
+This architecture has three stages.
 <ul>
   <li>Data ingestion: in this stage the raw data is ingested into the delta lake and stored into raw layer.</li>
   <li>Data transformation: in this stage, the data is cleaned and processed in a way that can be used for analysis.</li>